varun1907/kaggleFifaDataAnalysis/README.md

 (v) Analytics on contract period(Analysis on individual Player) (vi)Analytics on which country has best goalkeeper (vii)Analytics on Preffered_Foot(According To National Team)

+How to see analysis:-
+(i)Clone the repository
+(ii)if using Ubuntu go to Terminal ,if Windows cmd,Navigate to the repository location (iii)Run q1.py
+(iv)7 graphs will be displayed and in (iv) and (vii) part input name of any club and nationality respectively from dataset and see the         results.